leanprover/fp-lean/functional-programming-lean/src/getting-to-know/types.md

 {{#example_out Examples/Intro.lean stringAppendList}}
 ```

-because the second argument to ``String.append`` is expected to be a
-string, but a list of strings was provided instead.
+because the first argument to ``String.append`` is expected to be a string, but a list of strings was provided instead.